replicatedhq/help-center/content/api/integration-api/status-api.md

 aliases : [docs/reference/integration-api/status-api]
 ---

-The Status API provides methods for your application to query properties of the installed license.
+The Status API provides a method for user applications to update the status of an application during it's startup lifecycle.
+For applications with multiple startup steps, this can be used to inform users of long-running actions such as migrations and bootstrapping.
+The Status API can also aid in debugging by giving users insight into the application startup phase they experienced an issue with.

 ## Status API Endpoint

 The Status API is part of the Integration API.
 To discover the Integration API base endpoint, query the REPLICATED_INTEGRATIONAPI environment variable from inside your container.

 All methods return result as JSON.
-If Accept header is included in the request, it must contain */* or application/json.
+If Accept header is included in the request, it must contain _/_ or application/json.
 If neither of these values is present, the request will fail with status 400.

 ### PUT /status/v1/startup